tfsojon/richinsql-blog/content/post/2019-03-06-system_user-and-its-limitations.md

   - sqlserver
 ---

 Recently I came across a stored procedure I had written a few years ago, when I first started as a developer I was given a task where I needed to write a stored procedure that allowed users to update an underlying table but also track the changes, what data had been amended and who amended it, to make it work I made use of an audit table to capture them details around which users were doing what.
-To achieve this I had selected to use [SYSTEM_USER](https://docs.microsoft.com/en-us/sql/t-sql/functions/system-user-transact-sql?view=sql-server-2017) not knowing at the time it&#8217;s limitations.
+To achieve this I had selected to use [SYSTEM_USER](https://docs.microsoft.com/en-us/sql/t-sql/functions/system-user-transact-sql?view=sql-server-2017) not knowing at the time it's limitations.

-I ran into a scenario a little while ago where the underlying data had been updated but the audit table suggested that a user had updated the data who said they didn&#8217;t, SYSTEM_USER was raised as a potential problem and not knowing it could record another user&#8217;s context I set about investigating how this works.
+I ran into a scenario a little while ago where the underlying data had been updated but the audit table suggested that a user had updated the data who said they didn't, SYSTEM_USER was raised as a potential problem and not knowing it could record another user's context I set about investigating how this works.

 So like all things, I built out a test to see how this could have potentially happened.
 First thing is first, I need a stored procedure that I could use, my instance of SQL has a database called **DBA_Tasks** in here I put a stored procedure called LoginTest